Efficient Cross-Validation for Sparse Linear Regression: Introduction

 \subsection{Structure}

-The rest of the paper is laid out as follows: \begin{itemize} \item In Section \ref{sec:lowerbounds}, we observe that validation metrics are potentially expensive to evaluate, because they involve solving up to {$k+1$} MIOs (in the $k$-fold case), and accordingly develop tractable lower and upper bounds that can be computed without solving any MIOs. \item In Section \ref{sec:corddescent}, we propose an efficient coordinate descent scheme for identifying locally optimal hyperparameters with respect to the validation error.
-Specifically, in Section \ref{ssec:parametric}, we develop an efficient scheme for minimizing the {cross-validation} error with respect to $\tau$, and in Section \ref{ssec:parametric2}, we propose a scheme for optimizing with respect to $\gamma$. \item In Section \ref{sec:numres}, we benchmark our proposed approaches on both synthetic and real datasets.
-On synthetic datasets, we find that optimization significantly reduces the validation error compared to grid search approaches, especially in underdetermined settings.
-Moreover, the proposed approach leads to a 50-80\% improvement in the number of MIOs solved compared to standard grid search techniques, without sacrificing solution quality. \end{itemize}
+The rest of the paper is laid out as follows: \begin{itemize} \item In Section \ref{sec:lowerbounds}, we observe that validation metrics are potentially expensive to evaluate, because they involve solving up to {$k$} MIOs (in the $k$-fold case), and accordingly develop tractable lower and upper bounds that can be computed without solving any MIOs. \item In Section \ref{sec:corddescent}, we propose an efficient alternating minimization scheme for identifying locally optimal hyperparameters with respect to the validation error.
+Specifically, in Section \ref{ssec:parametric}, we develop an efficient scheme for minimizing the {cross-validation} error with respect to $\tau$, and in Section \ref{ssec:parametric2}, we propose a scheme for optimizing with respect to $\gamma$. \item Finally, in Section \ref{sec:numres}, we benchmark our proposed approaches on real {UCI} datasets, testing the proposed approach against state-of-the-art software packages for sparse regression.